-Nusa Penida is an island southeast of Indonesia’s island Bali and is the neighbouring small island of the more well known Nusa Lembongan.
+Nusa Penida is an island southeast of Indonesia’s island Bali and is the neighbouring small island of the more well-known Nusa Lembongan.

-Relatively undeveloped but the natural beauty that keeps tourists flocking, it’s definitely worth visiting for a few days!
+Relatively undeveloped but with the natural beauty that keeps tourists flocking, it’s definitely worth visiting for a few days!